nobuteshima/docs/docs/commands-legacy/get-4d-folder.md

 Folder containing the Licenses files of the machine.

-**Note:** In the case of an application merged with 4D Volume Desktop, the licenses folder is included in the package of the application.
+**Note:** In the case of an application merged with 4D OEM Desktop, the licenses folder is included in the package of the application.

 ##### Data Folder